Elderflower Champagne Recipe

 It's the time of year when the Elderflowers are coming into flower.
 This weekend we were able to pick quite a few locally.
 So we dug out our trusty Elderflower Champagne Recipe and got our first batch started!

 Of course technically this is not really 'Champagne', it is sparkling wine.
 But traditionally that's what people call it, and that's what it's known as in our house.

-If you've never brewed before and have no equipment, the good news is we now have Young's Sparkling Elderflower Champagne Equipment Starter Kits in stock.
-This is a new product for Young's and includes all the equipment plus the yeast and a steriliser.
+If you've never brewed before and have no equipment, the good news is we usually have Elderflower Champagne Kits in stock which include all the equipment plus the yeast and a steriliser.
+There are two versions, the standard Elderflower Champagne Kit and a deluxe Elderflower Champagne kit which includes a hydrometer and bottles.
 You just need to add ingredients.
-Young's have supplied the following recipe to go with the kit.
+Young's have kindly supplied the following recipe to go with the kit.

 However if you are reading this in 2020, you may struggle to find an Elderflower Champagne Starter Kit anywhere because nobody has any.
 Our suppliers have all had issues in the current global pandemic.
 So I have broken down what is in the kit with links to where you will find the parts.

 The following is what the kit would include.
 Unfortunately buying parts separately like this with all the postage costs will make this more expensive than buying one kit in one place.
 Hopefully you have a funnel and spoon in your kitchen already, you only need 1 sachet of yeast per batch (though the kit would have included 2) and the kit would include 10 bottles and I can only find a listing for 24.
 Nevertheless, hopefully you'll find the following useful if you are looking for the kit and you cannot find one anywhere:

 * Sparkling Wine Yeast x 2 (us)https://www.almostoffgrid.com/products/sparkling-wine-yeast-5g?_pos=1&_sid=8f2a95e6f&_ss=r